Nerve conduction study

 A nerve conduction study (NCS) is a medical diagnostic test commonly used to evaluate the function, especially the ability of electrical conduction, of the motor and sensory nerves of the human body.
-These tests may be performed by medical specialists such as clinical neurophysiologists, physical therapists, chiropractors, physiatrists (physical medicine and rehabilitation physicians), and neurologists who subspecialize in electrodiagnostic medicine.
-In the United States, neurologists and physiatrists receive training in electrodiagnostic medicine (performing needle electromyography (EMG) and NCSs) as part of residency training and in some cases acquire additional expertise during a fellowship in clinical neurophysiology, electrodiagnostic medicine, or neuromuscular medicine.
+These tests may be performed by medical specialists such as clinical neurophysiologists, physical therapists, physiatrists (physical medicine and rehabilitation physicians), and neurologists who subspecialize in electrodiagnostic medicine.
+In the United States, neurologists and physiatrists receive training in electrodiagnostic medicine (performing needle electromyography (EMG and NCSs) as part of residency training and, in some cases, acquire additional expertise during a fellowship in clinical neurophysiology, electrodiagnostic medicine, or neuromuscular medicine.
 Outside the US, clinical neurophysiologists learn needle EMG and NCS testing.

-Nerve conduction velocity (NCV) is a common measurement made during this test.
-The term NCV often is used to mean the actual test, but this may be misleading, since velocity is only one measurement in the test suite.

-Medical uses
+Purpose and indications

-Nerve conduction studies along with needle electromyography measure nerve and muscle function, and may be indicated when there is pain in the limbs, weakness from spinal nerve compression, or concern about some other neurologic injury or disorder.
+Nerve conduction studies along with needle electromyography measure nerve and muscle function, and may be indicated when there is pain and/or weakness in any extremity which could indicate spinal nerve compression or some other neurologic injury or disorder.
 Spinal nerve injury does not cause neck, mid back pain or low back pain, and for this reason, evidence has not shown EMG or NCS to be helpful in diagnosing causes of axial lumbar pain, thoracic pain, or cervical spine pain.

-Nerve conduction studies are used mainly for evaluation of paresthesias (numbness, tingling, burning) and/or weakness of the arms and legs.
+Nerve conduction studies are also used for evaluation of paresthesias (numbness, tingling, burning) and/or weakness of the arms and legs.
 The type of study required is dependent in part by the symptoms presented.
 A physical exam and thorough history also help to direct the investigation.

-Some of the common disorders that can be diagnosed by nerve conduction studies are:
+Preparation and procedure

+Patients typically do not require special preparation before undergoing an NCS and should take their medications and eat normally prior to the examination.
+Patient should be advised to avoid applying lotions or creams to the skin, as these substances can interfere with electrode conductivity.
+The test is non-invasive and can be performed in an outpatient clinic or hospital setting.

+The nerve conduction study is often combined with needle electromyography.
+The Department of Health and Human Services Inspector General recently identified the use of NCSs without a needle electromyography at the same time a sign of questionable billing.